Crafts | Kids

 For us adults, it can be easy to forget what it was like when we were much smaller.
 Fortunately, when you have kids, they’re constantly reminding you!

-Finger-painting is one of the best examples I can give.
+Finger painting is one of the best examples I can give.
 There isn’t ‘a point’ to it, you can use any colors you want, and the ‘destination’ of the painting often changes multiple times over its course.
 We have paintings here that are layers upon layers of ideas!

 I would have never suggested “paint a frog princess being eaten by the Moon, and then paint over that thirty lightbulbs all giving off blue light” but… ultimately, that’s what my daughter had in mind.

-12 – You offer, they choose
+12 — You offer, and your children choose

 Similar to the division of responsibility many parents swear by with meals and eating, we have a similar theme with crafting if things are tough.
 If they aren’t sure what they want to work on, I set up all the supplies and materials, prepare the area, and they can pick what to work on.